Curriculum

 - Dysproteinemia

-- Benign hematology and coagulation
+- Classical hematology

-- Blood and marrow transplant
+- Blood and bone marrow transplant (BMT) inpatient and hospital-based outpatient services

-Additional required rotations:
+Additional required rotations

 - Transfusion medicine